Skip to Content

 What Is Chondrosarcoma?

-Doctors define chondrosarcoma as a type of primary bone cancer in which malignant tumors begin in the bone, as opposed to cancers that spread to the bone from another organ.
-Chondrosarcoma is the second most common type of primary bone cancer, after osteosarcoma.
+Chondrosarcoma is a rare type of primary bone cancer in which malignant (cancerous) tumors begin in the bone.
+This type of cancer differs from cancers that spread to the bone from another organ.
+Chondrosarcoma can sometimes occur in soft tissue (such as muscles) near your bones.

 Chondrosarcoma is a malignant tumor of the cells that produce cartilage — the flexible, sturdy tissue that cushions the places where bones meet.
 Cartilage is found throughout the body and forms structures like your nose and ears.